Effects of DC voltage on initiation of whirling motion of an electrostatically actuated nanowire oscillator: Understanding the planar to whirling motion transition

+We have investigated bifurcation points of P-branch of resonance curves to study the effects of DC voltage on planar to whirling motion transition.
+In the absence of nonplanar motion, P-branch can be calculated by solving following algebraic equation, derived from Eq. \eqref{weq.averaged-eqn} by substituting $y_1 = r_u \cos (\theta_u)$, $y_2 = - r_u \sin (\theta_u)$, $y_3 = 0$, and $y_4 = 0$,

-which can be used to compute P branch of resonance curves. \\ Equation \ref{weq.averaged-eqn} can be re-written in the vector form as $\bf{ \dot y} = \textbf{G(y)}$, where $\textbf{y} = [y_1 \,\, y_2\,\, y_3\,\, y_4]^T$.
-The bifurcation of P branch of resonance curves occurs when the determinant of the Jacobian matrix of $\textbf{G(y)}$ vanishes.\cite{conley2008} It is interesting to note that the Jacobian matrix, say $\textbf{B}$, is a four by four block diagonal matrix for $y_3 = y_4 = 0$.
+For determining bifurcation points on P-branch of the resonance curves, Eq. \eqref{weq.averaged-eqn} has been re-written in the vector form as $\bf{ \dot y} = \textbf{G(y)}$, where $\textbf{y} = [y_1 \,\, y_2\,\, y_3\,\, y_4]^T$.
+The bifurcation on P-branch of resonance curves occurs when the determinant of the Jacobian matrix of $\textbf{G(y)}$ vanishes \cite{conley2008}.
+It is interesting to note that the Jacobian matrix, say $\textbf{B}$, is a four by four block diagonal matrix corresponding to the solutions of P-branch of the resonance curves.
 The saddle node bifurcation occurs when the determinant of first block matrix containing elements $B_{11}$, $B_{12}$, $B_{21}$, and $B_{22}$ vanishes.
 Hence the condition for saddle-node bifurcation is

-We solve Eqs. \ref{weq.planar-resonance} and \ref{weq.saddle} simultaneously to obtain the bifurcation points.
-Equation \ref{weq.saddle} is only concerned with planar amplitude $r_u$ and is similar to the condition for saddle-node bifurcation of the averaged equation of Duffing oscillator. \cite{murdock1991} Figure \ref{wfig.result1}(iii) is the saddle-node bifurcation diagram in $\hat V_{AC}-\hat \omega_F$ plane.
-To demonstrate the effectiveness of our analytical model, numerically obtained bifurcation points of Eq. \ref{weq.rom2} are correspondingly plotted in Fig. \ref{wfig.result1}(iii) as unfilled circles.
-One can observe from the figure that our analytical model is capable of obtaining the bifurcation points with reasonable accuracy.
-The bifurcation diagram shows that below a threshold $\hat V_{AC}$, there is no hysteresis in resonance curves. \\ Branch bifurcation corresponding to initiation of whirling motion occurs when the determinant of second block matrix, containing elements $B_{33}$, $B_{34}$, $B_{43}$, and $B_{44}$ vanishes.\cite{lee1995} The condition for branch bifurcation is
+We have solved Eqs. \eqref{weq.planar-resonance} and \eqref{weq.saddle} simultaneously to obtain the saddle-node bifurcation points.
+Equation \eqref{weq.saddle} is only concerned with planar amplitude $r_u$ and is similar to the condition for saddle-node bifurcation of the averaged equation of Duffing oscillator \cite{murdock1991}.
+Figures \ref{wfig.bifs}(a) and \ref{wfig.bifs}(b) are the saddle-node bifurcation in AC voltage - forcing frequency ($V_{AC}-\omega_f$) plane for $V_{DC} = 5$ V and $V_{DC} = 17.5$ V respectively.
+To demonstrate the effectiveness of our analytical model, numerically obtained bifurcation points of the dynamical equations \eqref{weq.rom2} are correspondingly plotted in Fig. \ref{wfig.bifs}(a) and \ref{wfig.bifs}(b) as unfilled circles.
+One can observe from the figures that our analytical model is capable of obtaining the bifurcation points with reasonable accuracy.
+From Figs. \ref{wfig.bifs}(a) and \ref{wfig.bifs}(b), we can also observe that there are no saddle-node bifurcation below a threshold value of $V_{AC}$.\\